 The FIRE acronym or F.I.R.E stands for Financial Independence Retire Early.
 For many once they reach FIRE, the retiring early part is an option they have but not one they choose right away.
 This is especially true for those who love their job, or want to pursue passion projects.

 The 4% rule is a retirement withdrawal rate strategy that suggests you can safely withdraw 4% of your portfolio each year.
 To achieve this you need to have 25 times your yearly expenses to have enough money to satisfy the four percent rule.
 There has been research done to support this theory over multiple spans of time, with varying market performances.

 The answer to this lies with how much you’re able to save each year.
-For many, they’re able to achieve FIRE between 10 years and 20 years time.
+For many, they’re able to achieve FIRE between 10 years and 20 years’ time.
 Achieving financial independence isn’t a sprint – it’s a marathon.
 Having high savings rates simply means you’ll be able to FIRE sooner.
-Be sure to check out our FIRE Calculator to see how quickly FIRE can be achieved.

 Does FIRE sound too good to be true?
 Are you nervous about investing?
 Is debt making you feel buried?
 No matter where you are at with your finances, we believe that financial independence is for everyone.

 You do not need to be a genius to retire before your golden years.
 You can get to a place where you run your money and it doesn’t run you.
 With the resources above and our FIRE guide, we hope to show you.